Rahul Ligma: Reactions

 Among Twitter employees, the initial news reports launched a debate about whether or not layoffs had already begun.
 Later in the day on October 28, Twitter CEO Elon Musk, aware of the joke, continued the crude puns by tweeting about the firing that "Ligma Johnson had it coming", along with eggplant and water splash emojis.

-The Times of India called the Ligma-Johnson hoax "perfectly-timed" and "one of the greatest pranks on the internet."
+The Times of India called the Ligma–Johnson hoax "perfectly-timed" and "one of the greatest pranks on the internet."

-Blake Shuster wrote for USA Today that the journalists involved were "duped by real life trolls" and "all it would’ve taken was 30 seconds to stop and actually do their jobs to avoid the whole news-cycle".
+Blake Shuster wrote for USA Today that the journalists involved were "duped by real-life trolls" and "all it would've taken was 30 seconds to stop and actually do their jobs to avoid the whole news-cycle".
 He criticized the journalists for not bothering to search for "Daniel Johnson" and "Rahul Ligma" before publishing their stories, and remarked, "it's probably not great that during a time of immense and worrisome change at one of the largest tech platforms...all we're left with is BOFA reporting."

-The amateur actor who played "Rahul Ligma" told Know Your Meme that the stunt was spontaneous, and that "I was hoping at least one guy there would get it and they would turn off the cameras but instead, they kept going with the questions lmao.
-It was all improv including the names."

 On October 31, 2022, CNBC's Bosa apologized and told The Daily Beast, "They got me" and "I didn't do enough to confirm who they were".
 But NBC, as of December 2022, still had not corrected its October 28 coverage that, "some Twitter employees appeared to have been let go".

 The Rahul Ligma character resurfaced a few weeks later, apparently having relocated along with his "husband and wife" to the Bahamas to work for the cryptocurrency platform FTX.
 But when the company suddenly faced financial collapse, on November 11, 2022, he found himself unemployed once again.
-Again on video with a cardboard box, this time on a sandy beach, Ligma commented, “It’s really tough, this is my second job in a month”, adding, “Web2 chewed me up and spit me out, I just really thought Web3 was gonna be different.”
+Again on video with a cardboard box, this time on a sandy beach, Ligma commented, "It's really tough, this is my second job in a month", adding, "Web2 chewed me up and spit me out, I just really thought Web3 was gonna be different."